skaman82/HW3_tracker/README.md

 # Hello Watch UI bug/functions status tracker
 Here I want to list all current issues of the watch at current development stages.
 Main focus is UI and functionallity of the watch.
 While smoothness is an overall isue I leave this aside, since functionality has higher priority.

+REMARK: My step counter and "raise to wake" finctions never worked since I got the watch.
+There are some people reporting steps or rase to wake working - some even both.
+Regarding this I'm not sure if this is falty hardware and bad quality control or something else.

 LIST UPDATE STATE: FW 1.00.40

 ## General/Menu/Watchfaces